Not all case studies are created equal.

 When people want to lose weight or build muscle, the decision to purchase any product or program will depend on the “before and after” examples.

 But even if you’re an internet marketer, you can use the “before and after” approach to write the perfect case study.

-You’ve got to understand that when prospective clients are seriously looking for the best solution or expert to hire, they don’t want to hear or see anything except the results.
+You’ve got to understand that when prospective clients are seriously looking for the best solution or service provider to hire, they don’t want to hear or see anything except the results.

 It’s not enough to highlight the product features and benefits.
 That can help, but the real motivation usually comes from measurable results.

 In the words of The Draw Shop, “make it feel like there were two distinctive periods: before your business got involved… and after.”